Meet Our Organizers

 Corrêa has leveraged his stature as one of the most dynamic and syncretic guitarists working today to promote and support Brazilian music and culture, including young Brazilian artists.
 Recent years have seen him set up a recording studio dedicated to assisting in the development of Brazilian music and work with rising stars like vocalist Denise Fontoura, composer François Muleka, keyboardist Fagner Wesley and harmonicist Gabriel Grossi, to name a few.
 In 2014 he dedicated a large part of the year to curating and producing the inaugural Festival Sonora da Ilha in the Brazilian city of Florianópolis and many events at Club 55.
 His prodigious recorded and performance output has helped to raise the profile of Brazilian cultural heritage the world over.

 Corrêa’s contributions to International Jazz Day extend his commitment to making a positive impact through his music.
 Beginning in 2019, he has helped to spread the message of International Jazz Day by recording videos in his native Portuguese for multiple special Lusophone Jazz Day events worldwide.
 He also brought Jazz Day to Portuguese speakers around the world with a video about the importance of Jazz Day and its message of global peace.
-Most recently, Corrêa recorded a rousing rendition of his composition “Sete de Copas” while quarantining at home in honor of the first-ever virtual edition International Jazz Day, in 2020.
+Most recently, Corrêa participated in an incredible virtual rendition of “Café Oran,” led by Senegalese bassist/vocalist Alune Wade and featuring an international host of artists, for the International Jazz Day 2021 All-Star Global Concert.